karinpatenge/asktom-spatial/2024/08_RasterAlgebra/scripts/04-get-started_with_georaster.md

 #### Convert RGB to gray-scale images

-   We start with converting the `RGB` images to gray-scale images.
+   We start with converting the rasters, which are `RGB` images, to gray-scale images.

    ```sql
    /*